-If stable contact with the target object surface cannot be achieved, the dirt on the surface cannot be wiped off cleanly.
-We do not control the contact force directly but regulate the contact force with an effective contact force range defined with minimum and maximum normal force thresholds of 3.0 and 8.0 [N], respectively, which are empirically determined. \figref{regulation} shows an overview of the simple force-regulation process.
-The normal force $F_n$ is calculated as $-f_z$ which represents the contact force in the z-axis direction.
+Stable contact with the target object's surface is necessary to effectively wipe off dirt.
+Instead of directly controlling the contact force, we regulate it within an empirically determined range with minimum and maximum normal force thresholds of 3.0 and 8.0 [N].
+In our regulation process, the normal force $F_n$ is calculated as $-f_z$, representing the contact force in the z-axis direction.

-The experiments were performed using a contact-force-regulated robotic wiping system.
-The contact force $f_z$ is obtained as the force in the z-axis direction of the three-axis force on the arm-wrist coordinate system, as shown in \figref{regulation}.
-These were calculated from the torque sensors inside the six joints of the arm.
-We can easily obtain the force values in \textit{iiwa\_stack}\footnote{https://github.com/IFL-CAMP/iiwa\_stack}, which is the ROS metapackage for the robot arm (KUKA, LBR iiwa 14 R820) used in our experiments.
+Experiments utilized a contact-force-regulated robotic wiping system.
+The contact force $f_z$ is the forward force when the robot approaches the target, derived from the torque sensors in the arm's six joints.
+Force values were obtained using \textit{iiwa\_stack}\footnote{https://github.com/IFL-CAMP/iiwa\_stack}, the ROS package for the KUKA LBR iiwa 14 R820 robot arm used in our experiments.